 - Generators are permitted and campers are asked to limit use to between 7am and 7pm.

 - Leave nothing behind but your tyre tracks.
 All rubbish must be taken with you, there are no bins provided.

-- It is generally a good rule to drive two hours either side of the low tide time, lessening the chances of intruding upon the dunes.
+- It is a good rule to drive two hours either side of the low tide time, lessening the chances of intruding upon the sand dunes.

 - Conservation Volunteers Australia officers monitor the area for turtle and shore bird nests that are often located in the dunes.

 - Behaving in a riotous, disorderly, indecent, offensive, threatening or insulting manner will not be tolerated.
 Offenders will be requested to leave the camping ground and may result in a fine and permanent ban.